 NMCC’s Allied Health Simulation Center has brought a new level of technology-aided, hands-on learning to allied health students at Maine’s northern-most community college.

 Designed to feel like a hospital wing, the renovated second-floor Allied Health Sim Center features three simulation rooms with interactive mannequins and dedicated control rooms where instructors can monitor and record events.
 Two separate debriefing classrooms offer real-time observation or recorded scenario playback, allowing students to receive feedback and improve their skills and response times.
-The simulation equipment includes an infant mannequin called Pediatric Hal, one of only six in the world.
+The simulation equipment includes an infant mannequin called Pediatric Hal, one of only several in the world.
 Together, these tools are allowing NMCC instructors to replicate patient-situations and teach students critical skills, in a consistent environment with no risk to patients.

 In addition to the three simulation rooms, the renovated Allied Health Simulation Center houses a large nursing skills lab and adjacent medical assisting lab as well as a waiting room, patient registration area, and infant nursery.
 The Sim Center lobby includes four widescreen monitors and display space for educating visitors.